Alcohol and Native Americans

-Some Native Americans in the United States have been harmed by, or become addicted to, drinking alcohol.
+Many Native Americans in the United States have been harmed by, or become addicted to, drinking alcohol.
 Among contemporary Native Americans and Alaska Natives, 11.7% of all deaths are related to alcohol.
 By comparison, about 5.9% of global deaths are attributable to alcohol consumption.
 Because of negative stereotypes and biases based on race and social class, generalizations and myths abound around the topic of Native American alcohol misuse.